setheshraghi/vera4cast-example/tutorial/tutorial.md

     we don’t need to register!

 The columns `project_id`, `depth_m`, and `duration` are also needed.
 For a daily forecast the duration is `P1D`.
-We produce water temperature forecast at the focal depth only (1.6 m).
+We produced a water temperature forecast at the focal depth only (1.6 m).

 ``` r